Chile De Arbol Substitutes – 9 Alternative Ingredients

 If you can find dried guajillo peppers, they will work as an alternative to chile de arbols too.
 Mirasol chilis are less hot than chile de arbols, but have a distinctive flavor.
 They are popular in Mexico and should be easy to find at the market.

-I hope this article helped you find the perfect chile de arbol substitute for your meal.
-If you want to have more than you know what to do with, try growing them yourself, especially if you live in a warm climate!
+I hope this article helps you find the perfect chile de arbol substitute for your meal.
+If you want to have more peppers than you know what to do with, try growing them yourself (get seeds here)!

 Calvin Thumbnail